praveenande84/Target-Interview/01 My Self/About My Self.md

 During my full-stack training, I really enjoyed learning these technologies and developing websites and projects.

-This experience gave a lot of confidence and
-I fixed that IT field is the right field for me.
+This experience gave a lot of confidence then I fixed that IT field is the right field for me.
 That's why I want to switch my career to IT field.

 </details>